marko-knoebl/slides/sections/git/30-remote-en.md

 ## Getting new commits from a remote branch

-Fetch and merge commits from the remote branch corresponding to the active branch
+Fetch and merge commits from the remote branch corresponding to the active branch:

 ```bash
 git pull